top of page

 Background Story of Our Buddhist Craft Initiative

-In my journey of lifelong Dharma practice, I often found myself seeking deeper meaning and practices.
-One day, after a quiet moment of reflection, I approached my Buddhist teacher Gen Namgyel-la with a heartfelt request: "What can I do to embody the teachings of the Buddha in my life?"
+In my journey of Dharma practice, I often found myself seeking deeper meaning and practices.
+One day asked my Buddhist teacher Gen Namgyel-la: "What dharma practice shall I focus on during this lifetime please?"

-Teacher Gen Namgyel-la listened intently and offered a simple yet profound piece of advice: "Create Medicine Buddha statues and share them with those who are interested."
-This guidance resonated deeply within me, igniting a passion to connect with others through the art of creation and the teachings of Buddhism.
+Teacher Gen Namgyel-la advised: "Create Medicine Buddha Tsa Tsa (plaster statue) and share them with those who are interested."
+This guidance resonated within me, igniting a passion to connect with others through the art of creation and the teachings of Buddhism.

-Inspired, I enlisted the help of two dedicated volunteers who shared my vision.
-Together, we set out to gather the necessary materials, including molds and ingredients suitable for crafting our statues.
-After trials and experimentation, we finally perfected a blend that would allow us to create beautiful plaster statues that truly embodied the spirit of the Medicine Buddha.
+Inspired, I enlisted the help of two friends.
+Together, we set out to gather the necessary materials, including molds and ingredients suitable for crafting the statues.
+After trials and experimentation, we found a blend that would allow us to create beautiful plaster Tsa Tsa.

-To share this practice and foster community, we initiated workshops on Wednesday nights and occasionally on Saturday nights.
-Our doors are open to all who wish to join, free of charge.
-Participants not only learn the craft of statue making but also engage in meaningful conversations about Buddhism, mindfulness, and connection.
+To share this practice and foster community, we initiated workshops on Wednesday nights and very occasionally on other days.
+We welcome all who wish to join.
+Participants not only learn the craft of statue making but also engage in meaningful conversations about Buddhism, mindfulness.

 Our Teacher Gen Namgyel-la